peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 ### ToObject
+    public Object ToObject​(Type t, CBORTypeMapper mapper) Converts this CBOR object to an object of an arbitrary type.
+See the documentation for the overload of this method taking a CBORTypeMapper and PODOptions parameters parameters for more information.

+**Parameters:**

+* <code>t</code> - The type, class, or interface that this method's return value will belong to.
+To express a generic type in Java, see the example.
+ <b>Note:</b> For security reasons, an application should not base
+ this parameter on user input or other externally supplied data.
+ Whenever possible, this parameter should be either a type specially handled by this method (such as <code>int</code> or <code>String</code>  // /) or a plain-old-data type (POCO or POJO type) within the control of the application.
+If the plain-old-data type references other data types, those types should likewise meet either criterion above.

+* <code>mapper</code> - This parameter controls which data types are eligible for Plain-Old-Data deserialization and includes custom converters from CBOR objects to certain data types.

+**Returns:**

+* The converted object.

+**Throws:**

+* <code>UnsupportedOperationException</code> - The given type <code>t</code> , or this
+ object's CBOR type, is not supported.

+* <code>NullPointerException</code> - The parameter <code>t</code> is null.

+* <code>System.CBORException</code> - The given object's nesting is too deep, or another error occurred when serializing the object.

+### ToObject
+    public Object ToObject​(Type t, PODOptions options) Converts this CBOR object to an object of an arbitrary type.
+See the documentation for the overload of this method taking a CBORTypeMapper and PODOptions parameters for more information.
+This method (without a CBORTypeMapper parameter) allows all data types not otherwise handled to be eligible for Plain-Old-Data serialization.

+**Parameters:**

+* <code>t</code> - The type, class, or interface that this method's return value will belong to.
+To express a generic type in Java, see the example.
+ <b>Note:</b> For security reasons, an application should not base
+ this parameter on user input or other externally supplied data.
+ Whenever possible, this parameter should be either a type specially handled by this method (such as <code>int</code> or <code>String</code>  // /) or a plain-old-data type (POCO or POJO type) within the control of the application.
+If the plain-old-data type references other data types, those types should likewise meet either criterion above.

+* <code>options</code> - The parameter <code>options</code> is a PODOptions object.

+**Returns:**

+* The converted object.

+**Throws:**

+* <code>UnsupportedOperationException</code> - The given type <code>t</code> , or this
+ object's CBOR type, is not supported.

+* <code>NullPointerException</code> - The parameter <code>t</code> is null.

+* <code>System.CBORException</code> - The given object's nesting is too deep, or another error occurred when serializing the object.

+### ToObject
-    public Object ToObject​(Type t, CBORTypeMapper mapper)
+    public Object ToObject​(Type t, CBORTypeMapper mapper, PODOptions options)
 <p>Converts this CBOR object to an object of an arbitrary type.
 The
  following cases are checked in the logical order given (rather than the strict order in which they are implemented by this library): </p>